Open-Finance-Lab/RLSolver_Contest_2025/docs/submission-and-evaluation.markdown

 |---------------------------|--------------------------|---------------------|
 | Distribution-wise RL      | Training + Inference     | Objective Value     |
 | Conventional (non-RL)     | Running Time only        | Objective Value     |

-The model ranking will be determined by TBA.

 **Notes:**